chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 </p>
 </blockquote>

-It took me a long time to believe he had been lying and come to terms with the fact that he had cheated.
+It took me a long time to believe he had been lying and to come to terms with the fact that he had cheated.
 Honestly, I’m still trying to come to terms with it and maybe I never will.
 But that doesn’t matter, what matters is that I’m not going to just give up on him.
 I’m going to keep working to understand him with the hope of someday being able to forgive him.